AntonGole/Autoclicker_Pro/README.md

 # Autoclicker Pro
-Autoclicker with set and random intervals with standard deviation.
+Autoclicker with the possibility of both set as well as random intervals with standard deviation built in.

 Below is a screenshot of the application and all available features: